 Needless to say, this is my favourite shounen ai manga yet.
 Basically, it's a very light story with lots of humor, cuteness and uke abuse.
 So if you like seeing ukes being abused and sadistic semes this will definitely be your cup of tea.
 I know it's mine.

 Also, don't be fooled by the tag and think this is yaoi, because so far there hasn't been any action.It doesn't keep us perverts from hoping though, eh?

-The fact it is yaoi doesn't really change many things and that is what I loved about it.
-The fact this is about homosexuals in a romantic relationship only serves to make it a bit stranger and funnier, considering the manga is somewhat of a parody on the whole "girls love a popular bishounen" thingy.
-And this time, all the girls... and I mean ALL of them are chasing after one single damn guy (Satou), who happens to like one other single guy (Yoshida), whom all the other girls hate.
-And it is freakin' hilarious, because here, that horde of horny women is actually a great comical relief, and a great exaggerating point of manga.
-That horde is always, constantly on a mission to win Satou over, and to kick Yoshida out of realm of existence.
+Speaking of which, the fact its characters are gay doesn't really change many things, which was a plus.
+The fact this is about homosexuals in a romantic relationship only serves to make it a bit stranger and funnier, considering the manga is somewhat of a parody on the whole "girls love a popular bishounen".
+And this time, all the girls - and I literally mean all of them - are chasing after one single damn guy (Satou), who happens to like one other single guy (Yoshida), whom all the other girls hate, which makes for some pretty decent comedy as an exaggerating point of manga.

-And on top of all, it doesn't necesarily revolve just around the main couple, and the supporting cast is greatly introduced, they are there in almost every chapter, and they also have a lot of character development.
-Expect awesomeness, which is a great success for a yaoi.
-Huge.
+On top of all, it doesn't necessarily revolve just around the main couple.
+The supporting cast is greatly introduced, they are there in almost every chapter, and they also have a lot of character.

 do I have to say anything else?
 Lol.
 I have fallen in love with the series at first read.
 This really is one of the best SHOUNEN AI I have read so far.
 And it didn't disappoint the fangirl inside of me.